Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-The sneaker world is currently obsessed with the early 2000s—think mesh runners, metallic overlays, and that distinct tech-wear aesthetic—and Puma has thrown a serious contender into the ring with the Velophasis.
-Released in early 2023, this silhouette isn’t just a lazy retro reissue; it’s a "hybrid" model that digs into the brand’s performance archive while updating the comfort for modern city life.
-Honestly, if you’ve been looking for that Y2K vibe without feeling like you're wearing a costume, this might just be the sweet spot.
+The sneaker world is deep in an early-2000s phase: mesh runners, metallic overlays, and that techy Y2K look.
+Puma's Velophasis is a real contender in that lane.
+Released in early 2023, it isn't a lazy retro reissue.
+It's a "hybrid" that pulls from Puma's performance archive while making the ride better suited to modern city life.
+If you want the Y2K vibe without feeling like you're wearing a costume, this hits the sweet spot.

 Quick Take